Fraud Blocker

 How to choose a place

 Do you want to go camping on your vacation abroad?
 If the answer is yes, then follow these 5 questions.
-Also, keep in mind that if you’re in a foreign country there might be incredible options, mountains, forests, jungles, and beaches to go camping!
+Also, keep in mind that if you’re in a foreign country, there might be incredible options, mountains, forests, jungles, and beaches to go camping!
 Of course, this is the case in Ecuador.
-You can camp in the incredible Andes and wake up on a volcano hill, or you can experience a true jungle Amazonian experience and feel all the sounds of nature.
+You can camp in the incredible Andes and wake up on a volcano hill, or you can experience a true Amazonian jungle experience and feel all the sounds of nature.
 Or you can wake up to the sound of the sea while camping in the Galapagos Islands!

 How to decide on a destination